H-D Pre-2004 Sportster Vibration: How to Deal With It

 The last two paragraphs illustrate the possibilities using H-D belt pulleys.
 Other combinations are possible using Supermax pulleys, but none will give higher cruising speeds with acceptable vibration than the 29-tooth front and 55-tooth rear combination illustrated above.

 Bear in mind that by going to taller gearing your bike will not pull as hard off the line.
-(Fortunately, Sportsters have a lot of low-end torque.)
-And you will probably need to downshift to pass quickly.
+Fortunately, Sportsters have a lot of low-end torque.
+You will probably need to downshift to pass quickly.
 On the other hand, gas mileage will increase.
 A buddy of mine averaged 63 miles per gallon on a 2,000 mile trip riding his 883 with tall gearing.
 For the person who tours on a Sportster, taller gearing is the hot set-up to quell vibration.

 Fisher Vibration Damper

 There is a device called the Fisher Vibration Damper, from Doug Fisher International (DFI).
 It is not cheap and is kind of a pain to install, as it replaces the stock engine sprocket and requires removing the clutch.
 It is supposed to let you cruise about 10 MPH faster before vibration becomes a problem.
 The Vibration Damper doesn't sacrifice punch off the line, as taller gearing does.
 The one article I read about the device (in Hot XL magazine) said it worked.
 Combine one of these with taller gearing to have a really smooth Sportster!